 Energy system

-The Colombian energy sector is still reliant on fossil fuels, with oil, natural gas and coal accounting for approximately 40%, 25% and 10% of total primary energy in 2018, respectively.6 Hydropower and biofuels/waste together accounted for the remaining approximate 20%.
+Colombia’s energy sector still relies on fossil fuels, with oil, natural gas and coal accounting for approximately 37%, 35% and 10% of total primary energy in 2019, respectively.5 Hydropower, biofuels, and waste together account for the remaining 17%.
+Solar and wind play a marginal role, with a share of less than 0.1% in the energy mix.

-Colombia is an oil, gas and coal producer and a major fossil fuel exporter, which is an important source of revenue for the country.
-In 2018, coal accounted for 18% of total exports, with a minor role in the power mix – at 4% of generation in 2017.
-Colombia plans to expand its coal power generation capacity with an additional 1.6 GW in its pipeline.
+Colombia is an oil, gas, and coal producer and a major fossil fuel exporter, which is an important source of revenue.6 In 2020, coal accounted for 13% of total exports.
+Coal plays a minor role in the power mix – at 6% of generation in 2020, but Colombia plans to expand its coal power generation capacity with an additional 1.6 GW in its pipeline.7-8

-The country has the goal of an additional 1500 MW in renewable capacity by 2022.7 Targets for non-hydro renewable power generation are particularly important, given that over 70% of Colombia’s power is already sourced from hydroelectricity,6 yet its hydrological resources are forecasted to become much more variable and vulnerable under climate change.8
+The country has the goal of adding an additional 1500 MW in renewable capacity by 2022.9 Since 2019, Colombia has had three renewable energy auctions to promote the use of non-hydro renewable energy in its grid.
+As a result of the latest auction, 11 new wind and solar generation projects were awarded, which will add 796 MW of installed capacity to the grid.10,11,12 Targets for non-hydro renewable power generation are particularly important, given that over 70% of Colombia’s power is already sourced from hydroelectricity, yet its hydrological resources are forecast to become much more variable and vulnerable due to climate change.13,14

 Targets and commitments